paigeadelethompson/void-uconsole/Documentation/gpu/drm-kms.rst

   drm_crtc_state <drm_crtc_state>` for CRTCs and :c:type:`struct
   drm_connector_state <drm_connector_state>` for connectors.
 These are the only objects with userspace-visible and settable state.
-For internal state drivers can subclass these structures through embeddeding, or add entirely new state structures for their globally shared hardware functions, see :c:type:`struct drm_private_state<drm_private_state>`.
+For internal state drivers can subclass these structures through embedding, or add entirely new state structures for their globally shared hardware functions, see :c:type:`struct drm_private_state<drm_private_state>`.